18 CRM Statistics You Need to Know for 2020 (and Beyond)

 What should you do?

-Well, if you are a business who is yet to adopt CRM – now is the time to get it, with half of your competitors already on board.
-Also, if you only have your CRM solution via a PC or laptop, its time to go mobile.
+Well, if your business has yet to adopt CRM – now is the time to invest.
+And if you can only access your CRM solution through a desktop or laptop, its time to go mobile.

 Are there any important CRM software statistics we missed in this post?